arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 #pagebreak()

 == Funding
-- #emph[Something about GAVI/Gates]

-The content is solely the responsibility of the authors and does not necessarily represent the official views of #highlight[...].
+This work was supported by Gavi, the Vaccine Alliance, through Contract No. 266639 PO4500012795, A01.
-The funding sources had no role in the collection, analysis, interpretation, or writing of the report.
+The funding sources had no role in the collection, analysis, interpretation, or writing of the work.

 == Acknowledgements
 === Author Contributions